A simple guide to GDPR for business

 The GDPR shifts the goalposts for businesses because it represents a fundamental change to the risks associated with data protection and the consequences of a data breach.
 This means that, if as a business you hold or process personal data, starting right now you need to know exactly what impact GDPR will have on your business.

 Companies must make sure that their staff understand what constitutes a data breach.
-They should have an internal breach reporting procedure is in place.
-This will facilitate decision-making about whether they need to notify the relevant supervisory authority or the public.
+They should also have an internal breach reporting procedure in place to facilitate decision-making about the need to notify the relevant supervisory authority or customers.
+The Transputec Academy can assist with the training and accreditation necessary for GDPR.

 In light of the tight timescales for reporting a breach - it is also vitally important to have robust breach detection and investigation procedures in place.
 This is where a behavioural monitoring tool like ThreatSpike can help companies to mitigate the potential for an insider data breach and also discover where one has already taken place.